George Martin: Shift to studio experimenting (1965–1966)

-The Beatles re-entered EMI Studios in April 1966, with the group's exploration of recording at Stax Records' studio in Memphis—without Martin there to produce—having been scuttled by media leaks.
-The sessions of the Revolver album began with a highly experimental track, "Tomorrow Never Knows"—a John Lennon song inspired by Timothy Leary's book, The Psychedelic Experience.
-The song featured several innovations in pop recording, including the use of a tanpura drone loop throughout the song, a backwards guitar solo, sped-up tape loops to produce strange sound effects, and artificial double tracking (ADT) and a rotating Leslie speaker on Lennon's vocal.
-(Martin's joking technical description of ADT to Lennon coined the term "flanging" in music.)
+The Beatles re-entered EMI Studios in April 1966, with the group's exploration of recording at Stax Records' studio in Memphis.
+The sessions of the Revolver album began with a highly experimental track, "Tomorrow Never Knows"—a Lennon song inspired by Timothy Leary's book The Psychedelic Experience.
+The song featured several innovations in pop recording, including the use of a tanpura drone loop throughout the song, a backwards guitar solo, sped-up tape loops, and artificial double tracking (ADT) on Lennon's vocal.
 Martin worked closely with EMI engineers Geoff Emerick and Ken Townsend to achieve these radical effects.
-Martin added tack piano to the song.
+For Lennon's "I'm Only Sleeping", the recording was conducted at a fast tape speed and then slowed down to achieve a drowsy, dream-like sound, and "For No One" featured a French horn solo scored by Martin and played by Alan Civil.
+Furthermore, the Revolver sessions produced the single "Paperback Writer"/"Rain", with the former featuring three-part harmonies arranged by Martin and mixed to have a fluttering echo sound.
+Revolver was released in August to highly favourable critical reaction, particularly in the UK.
+Retrospective criticism has recognized it as being among the finest pop albums ever made, with numerous critics deeming it the very best.